AWARDS & GRANTS

 - ASFB Graphical Abstract Award.
 Prize: A$600 (each for junior and senior) (Funded by ASFB)

-Students will submit their graphical abstract online.
+The Graphical Award is open to ASFB students only.
+Please click here to become an ASFB member.
+Please submit your graphical abstract to Steve Beatty: S.Beatty@murdoch.edu.au.
 Delegates will be able to view all entries.
 Independent judging will select the winner.

 Please contact firstname.lastname@example.org if you have any queries.